SUNY Orange JOB FAIR 2017!

 Job Fair 2016 was a tremendous success.
 Over 80 employers attended the fair and drew a crowd of over 600 job seekers.

-The Office of Career & Internship Services is excited to announce Job Fair 2017 will be held during the month of April, from 1:00PM to 5:00PM, Middletown Campus, Physical Education Building, East Conkling Avenue.
+The Office of Career & Internship Services is excited to announce Job Fair 2017 will be held April 13th, from 1:00PM to 5:00PM, Middletown Campus, Physical Education Building, East Conkling Avenue.
+A list of attending employers will be available here on March 1st.

 In the meantime, visit us in the Career Services Office to find out how we can help YOU prepare for the "world of work" and land a job!